Snapchat/ModJS/README.md

     keydb.register(concat);

 The lodash module is imported with require() as it would be in a node.js script.
 Note that require() will search for modules starting from the working directory of Redis or KeyDB.
 Once loaded this new script will concatenate the two strings using camel case.

+A quick note on compatibility:  ModJS does not implement most I/O functionality available in Node.
+As a result libraries that open files, sockets, etc may not run in ModJS.
+This limitation is to ensure correct replication behavior of scripts.
+In the future we may enable an unsafe mode that provides more of this functionality.

 # Compiling ModJS